pnxtech/umf/README.md

 UMF is being used in IoT (Internet of Things) applications where message sizes need to remain small.
 To allow UMF to be used in resource contained environments a short form of UMF is offered.

-For each UMF keyword and abbreviated alternative may be used:
+For each UMF keyword an abbreviated alternative may be used:

 Keyword | Abbreviation
 --- | ---